 IV.
 Honest and Fair Dealing

-Employees must endeavor to deal honestly, ethically and fairly with the Company's customers, suppliers, competitors and employees.
+Employees must endeavor to deal honestly, ethically and fairly with the Company's customers, suppliers, competitors and other Employees.
 No Employee should take unfair advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts, or any other unfair-dealing practice.
 Honest conduct is considered to be conduct that is free from fraud or deception.
 Ethical conduct is considered to be conduct conforming to accepted professional standards of conduct.

-V. Protection and Proper Use of Company Assets
+X. Protection and Proper Use of Company Assets

 The Company's assets are only to be used for legitimate business purposes and only by authorized Employees or their designees.
 This applies to tangible assets (such as office equipment, telephone, copy machines, etc.) and intangible assets (such as trade secrets and confidential information).
 Employees have a responsibility to protect the Company's assets from theft and loss and to ensure their efficient use.
 Theft, carelessness and waste have a direct impact on the Company's profitability.
 If you become aware of theft, waste or misuse of the Company's assets you should report this to your manager.

-VI.
+XI.
 Compliance with Laws, Rules and Regulations

 It is the Company's policy to comply with all applicable laws, rules and regulations.
 It is the personal responsibility of each Employee to adhere to the standards and restrictions imposed by those laws, rules and regulations, and in particular, those relating to accounting and auditing matters.